mebusy/notes/dev_notes/Compiler_2_SimpleSyntax_Directed_Translator.md

 <h2 id="4a2d5ee1151a64b791b34dc425b2d95e"></h2>
 ### 2.4.5 Left Recursion

-It is possible for a ＊recursive-descent＊ parser to loop forever.
+It is possible for a *recursive-descent* parser to loop forever.
 A problem arises with "left-recursive" productions like:

 ```
 	expr → expr + term